jsroest/rubigo_navigator/README.md

 3. `RubigoBackGesture` widget to control wether or not to allow back-gestures on a screen.
 4. `onDidRemovePage`, a way to catch back-gestures and to handle them gracefully.

-With these tools together, the app is still able to decide asynchronously if back navigation is allowed.
+With these tools together, the app is still able to decide asynchronously, with a call to the screen's `mayPop()`, if back navigation is allowed.

+1. Back button events:
+The animation is not started until it is clear that the user may navigate.
+1. Back gesture events:
+If a back navigation is cancelled, the screen animates back to the original screen.

 ## Additional information